erikvanoosten/metrics-scala/docs/Testing.md

 ### Fresh registries

 During unit testing it is common to many times instantiate the service class that is being tested.
-This is a problem if your service has a gauge; you can not register multiple gauges under the same name.
+This is a problem if your service defines a gauge or a health check (see note at bottom); you can not register multiple of those under the same name.

-Example.
-The service class `Example`
+Here is an example.
+The service class `Example` defines a gauge:

 ```scala
 class Example(db: Database) extends nl.grons.metrics.scala.DefaultInstrumented {